UiL-OTS-labs/ZEP-Single-Image-Visual-World-fix/README.md

 Participant's task is to carefully look and listen.
 Self-paced.
 Output: Eye-Tracking data as collected by the eye-tracker.

+This experiment is in essence the same as the regular ZEP-Single-Image-Visual-World-BOILERPLATE experiment, the main difference lies in that the image is briefly masked by a blank screen and a fixation cross.

 #Pseudorandomisation
 Current pseudorandomisation rules:
 * First item must be a filler item.